wbjin/a2-videostreaming-via-cdn/README.md

 To switch to a higher bitrate, e.g., 1000 Kbps, the proxy should modify the URI like this:

-`/path/to/video/vid-1000-seg-2`
+`/path/to/video/vid-1000-seg-2.m4s`

 > **IMPORTANT:** When the video player requests `tears-of-steel.mpd`, you should instead return `tears-of-steel-no-list.mpd` to the video player.
 This file does not list the available bitrates, preventing the video player from attempting its own bitrate adaptation.
 Your proxy should, however, fetch `tears_-of-steel.mpd` for itself (i.e., don’t return it to the client) so you can parse the list of available encodings as described above.
-Your proxy should keep this list of available bitrates in a global container (not on a connection by connection basis).
+Your proxy should keep this list of available bitrates for each video in a global container (not on a connection by connection basis).

 ### Running `miProxy`
 To operate `miProxy`, it should be invoked in one of two ways